-The speaking assessment should last between 16 to 18 minutes.
-The timing of the assessment begins with the candidate's first utterance in relation to Task 1.
-Once the maximum stipulated assessment time has passed, the teacher-examiner must bring the assessment to a natural end, allowing the candidate to complete their last sentence.
+The teacher-examiner (TE) will cover all parts of each task and ask appropriate questions to ensure that the student is able to access the maximum amount of marks available.
+The speaking assessment will last between 16 to 18 minutes in total, and the TE will ensure that timings are followed.
+The timing of the assessment begins with the student's first utterance in relation to Task 1.
+Once the maximum stipulated assessment time has passed, the TE will bring the assessment to a natural end, allowing the student to complete a final sentence.
+They will turn off the recording device at that point.
+Centres should be aware that candidates will not receive any marks for any conversation that takes place beyond the maximum time allowed.